Smart Routing with Access Server Clustering and AWS Route 53

 Review the details for the records in the hosted zone for accuracy.

-Next, test the smart routing — or latency-based routing — to each node using the following commands.
+Next, test the smart or latency-based routing to each node using the commands below.
 The test consists of pinging the IP addresses of the nodes to see which is closer, then pinging the hostname to check that it resolves to the IP address of the closer node.
 We recommend running this test from a computer that will connect with OpenVPN Connect to the cluster.

 Ping the elastic IP addresses of both nodes: